GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Installing Motherboard Software

-Installing a motherboard software for connecting 3-pin RGB fans to the motherboard is a straightforward process that requires minimal setup.
+Installing motherboard software to connect 3-pin RGB fans to the motherboard is straightforward and requires minimal setup for controlling and syncing up lights.
 You’ll easily customize and control your RGB lighting on compatible fans with the correct setup.

 Changing BIOS Settings